 When it comes to home improvements, kitchen remodeling usually tops the popularity list.
 Even during times of economic problems and falling house prices, an updated kitchen always adds value.
 However, any kitchen update must be in keeping with the style of the house and the neighborhood.
 A huge, professionally equipped kitchen in an extension that covers the back garden of a small suburban house is probably not a good idea.
-Once you have improved your kitchen, though, do make sure that you get reliable home and contents insurance from Direct Line that reflects your home’s increased value.
+Once you have improved your kitchen, though, do make sure that you get reliable home and contents insurance that reflects your home’s increased value.

 All of the appliances may be covered by panels that match seamlessly around the kitchen space.
 Stainless-steel panels have become ubiquitous for this task.
 If you are tired of looking at steel, or have problems keeping it clean and shiny, try a colored resin surface or even some wood veneers.
 Cherry and maple finishes have been popular for some years.
 Although the trend has been towards darker finishes for kitchen panels, light oak and even bamboo are making a return in popularity.